 - 1. Connect more examinees who were unsuccessful on the HSE exam with HSE preparation programs; - 2.
-Build short-term, intense ("Fast Track") instructional opportunities for test takers who indicate probable success on the HSE readiness assessment; - 3.
+Build short-term, intense ("Fast Track") instructional opportunities for test takers who indicate probable success on the HSE readiness assessment, the options are limited to the six listed below; - 3.
 Significantly raise HSE math sub-test pass rates across the state; and - 4.
 Significantly increase the effectiveness of HSE preparation throughout the state.